Symptoms of Obesity

-Obesity is not only an external manifestation of weight gain but also a chronic disease that can trigger multi-system diseases.
-The development of its symptoms is insidious and progressive; initially, it may only present as changes in body shape, but as the disease progresses, it gradually affects physiological functions and mental health.
+Obesity is not only an external manifestation of increased body weight but also a chronic disease that can lead to multi-system illnesses.
+The development process of its symptoms is insidious and progressive.
+In the early stages, it may only present as changes in body shape, but as the disease progresses, it gradually affects physiological functions and mental health.
 Early detection of symptoms and timely intervention can effectively reduce the risk of complications such as metabolic syndrome and cardiovascular diseases.

-The variability of symptoms is significant, ranging from minor changes in body shape to severe organ dysfunction.
-Some patients may experience increased joint burden due to excess body fat, while others may have endocrine system issues due to fat accumulation.
-Understanding the classification and trajectory of these symptoms can help establish personalized health management strategies.
+The variability of symptoms is significant, ranging from mild changes in body shape to severe organ dysfunction.
+Some patients may experience increased joint burden due to excess body fat, while others may have hormonal disruptions caused by fat accumulation.
+Understanding these symptom classifications and their progression helps in establishing personalized health management strategies.

 Early Symptoms and Signs

-The symptoms of obesity in the early stages are usually quite subtle, but observable physiological and behavioral signs exist.
-A gradual increase in body mass index (BMI) is the most direct sign, but it is important to note that increases in muscle mass or changes in skeletal structure may also affect data accuracy.
-Changes in body fat distribution are commonly seen in the abdomen and hips; a waist circumference exceeding 90 cm in men and 80 cm in women should raise high suspicion of excessive visceral fat.
+The symptoms of obesity in the initial stage are usually subtle, but observable physiological and behavioral signs exist.
+A gradual increase in Body Mass Index (BMI) is the most direct indicator, but attention should be paid to increases in muscle mass or changes in skeletal structure that may affect accuracy.
+Changes in fat distribution are common in the abdomen and hips; a waist circumference exceeding 90 cm in men and 80 cm in women should raise suspicion of visceral fat overload.

-A decrease in activity tolerance is another early indicator, such as shortness of breath or easy fatigue when climbing stairs.
-Some individuals may experience "body image distortion," where they subjectively perceive their body shape as normal, but objective indicators have reached obesity standards.
-These patients may underestimate the severity of their symptoms, delaying medical attention.
+Decreased activity tolerance is another early sign, such as shortness of breath when climbing stairs or easy fatigue.
+Some individuals may experience 'body image distortion,' where they subjectively believe their body shape is normal, but objective indicators meet obesity criteria.
+These patients may underestimate the severity of symptoms, delaying medical consultation.

-• Weight increases by more than 5% within six months without a clear reason
+• Weight gain of more than 5% within six months without clear reason

-• Slight abnormalities in blood pressure and blood glucose levels that do not meet diagnostic criteria
+• Slight abnormalities in blood pressure or blood glucose levels that do not meet diagnostic standards

 Common Symptoms